Field Trial update – August 2026

 Providing VMD considers the Marketing Authorisation applications satisfactory with respect to quality, safety and efficacy, the timeline envisages those authorisations being granted in the next few years.
 This would pave the way for removing or relaxing the current legal barriers to vaccinating cattle against TB in England and Wales.

-No. Progress in the past was hampered because of the lack of a suitable companion DIVA test, but APHA research has now developed the DIVA skin test (DST-F).
-Like other veterinary medicines, in addition to laboratory studies, both CattleBCG and DST-F must be shown to be effective and safe under field conditions before VMD can authorise their use.
-The estimated timeframe for having a deployable CattleBCG and companion DST-F in the UK is the next few years, subject to successfully completing the field trials, successfully transferring the DST-F technology to a manufacturer operating to Good Manufacturing Process and gaining the necessary Marketing Authorisations.
+No. Progress in the past was hampered because of the lack of a suitable companion DIVA test, but APHA research has now developed the DIVA skin test.
+Like other veterinary medicines, in addition to laboratory studies, both CattleBCG and the DIVA skin test must be shown to be effective and safe under field conditions before VMD can authorise their use.
+The estimated timeframe for having a deployable CattleBCG and companion DIVA skin test in GB is the next few years, subject to completion of the field trials, successfully transferring the DST-F technology to a manufacturer operating to Good Manufacturing Practice and gaining the necessary Marketing Authorisations.

 The World Organisation for Animal Health (WOAH) sets animal health standards for international trade in animals and animal products as the principal reference for World Trade Organization members.